Venezuela's Hugo Chavez faces new operation

 He said surgery to remove it would take place "in the coming days".

-"I am in good physical condition to confront this new battle," he added.'Dirty war'
+"I am in good physical condition to confront this new battle," he added.

 The announcement followed unconfirmed reports in the Venezuelan media that Mr Chavez had travelled to Cuba for urgent treatment.